netmin/vibetrading/README.md

 - The service uses Basic Authentication for the admin endpoints
 - Email validation is performed to prevent invalid data
 - SQLite database is stored in a Docker volume for persistence

+## Logging

+The backend configures a shared logger for the entire application and the Robyn web server.
+Logging output uses the standard Python `logging` module and writes to stdout.
+The configuration resides in `app/utils/logging_config.py` and is initialized when the server starts.